Skip to content

 1. Mix three parts cold water with one part white vinegar in a large bowl.

-4. Rinse under cold water and let dry spread out on a clean cloth or paper towel.
+4. Rinse under cold water and let them dry spread out on a clean cloth or paper towel.

 Cleaning with Baking Soda